Directed searches for gravitational waves from ultralight vector boson clouds around merger remnant and galactic black

+Since vector bound states carry spin angular momentum, they can still grow via superradiance even with zero orbital angular momentum number ($\ell=0$).
+As a result, vector bound states can be concentrated closer to the \ac{BH}, leading to clouds that grow and deplete more rapidly and radiate at much higher power than their scalar counterparts~\cite{East2017, Baryakhtar2017, East2018, Siemonsen2020, Brito2020}.
 Here, we provide a depiction of how the signal frequency evolves once the VBC is saturated, independent of the specific target being searched.
-At $t_{\rm sat}$, the \ac{VBC} is oscillating around the \ac{BH} with angular frequency $\omega = m \Omega_H$~\cite{East2018}.
-Then, the initial frequency of the \ac{GW} emission in the source frame depends on this angular frequency at $t_{\rm sat}$: $f_0 = \omega/\pi$.
-The evolution of the \ac{GW} frequency can be approximated as~\cite{May2024}
+At $t_{\rm sat}$, the \ac{VBC} is oscillating around the \ac{BH} with angular frequency $\omega_{V} = m \Omega_H$~\cite{East2018}.
+Then, the initial frequency of the \ac{GW} emission in the source frame depends on this angular frequency: $f_{\rm GW} (t_{\rm sat}) = \omega_{V}/\pi$.
+The evolution of $f_{\rm GW}$ in the source frame can be approximated as~\cite{May2024}

-where $f_{\infty}$ is the asymptotic frequency at late times ($t-t_{\rm sat} \gg \tau_{\rm GW}$), and $f_{\rm shift}$ is the negative shift of $f_{\rm GW}$ away from $f_{\infty}$ as a result of the self-gravity of the \ac{VBC} at $t_{\rm sat}$~\cite{Siemonsen2023, Jones2023, May2024}, i.e., we have $f_0 = f_{\infty} - |f_{\rm shift}|$.
+where $\tau_{\rm GW}$ is the source frame GW emission timescale, $f_{\infty}$ is the asymptotic frequency at late times ($t-t_{\rm sat} \gg \tau_{\rm GW}$) and $f_{\rm shift}$ is the negative shift of $f_{\rm GW}$ away from $f_{\infty}$ as a result of the self-gravity of the \ac{VBC} at $t_{\rm sat}$~\cite{Siemonsen2023, Jones2023, May2024}, i.e., we have $f_{\rm GW} (t_{\rm sat}) = f_{\infty} - |f_{\rm shift}|$.
 While Eq.~\eqref{eqn:GW_frequency_analytic} provides a useful illustration of how the emission frequency evolves over time, the frequencies and their time derivatives shown in Table~\ref{tab:signal_params} are computed with greater accuracy using \texttt{Superrad}, which incorporates higher-order relativistic corrections~\cite{Siemonsen2023}.